capillariesio/capillaries/test/code/py_calc/README.md

 ## User-supplied formulas

-There are two files in `testdata/cfg/py_calc/py` directory: one contains Python functions called by Capillaries, another file is a user-provided set of tests for those functions (yes, user-provided code should be tested too).
+There are two files in `test/data/cfg/py_calc/py` directory: one contains Python functions called by Capillaries [py_calc processor](../../../doc/glossary.md#py_calc-processor), another file is a user-provided set of tests for those functions (yes, user-provided code can/should be tested too).

 ## References: